 Focus on finding a VPN provider for gaming that always puts privacy first and once you’ve managed to pick a few, then start looking for the one with the fastest speeds since this is crucial for a stable gaming session, you don’t want to end up lagging because of a bad choice.

-We recommend NordVPN as a reliable VPN provider.
+We recommend NordVPN as a reliable VPN provider for gaming.

 2. Install the Client